takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.51 <br>
+    ・ Fixed problem with SquadList color coding being removed when leaving a show. <br>
+    ・ When path information is not present in the content, text has been added stating that there is no setting. <br>
+    ・ Boost information has been added to the remaining time display for paths. <br>
+    ・ Fixed a problem in which the program's search for the next Fame pass when a Fame pass is not yet held was incorrect. <br>
+    ・ Fixed an error when retrieving information from content if the value is null. <br>
+    ・ New "Fame pass boosting information" can be obtained from content information. <br>
+    ・ The NTP server time correction program did not take into account the time spent communicating with the server. <br>

   ○ 4.99.50 <br>
     ・ Changed the specification to pause reading logs once 30 seconds have elapsed from the start of Fall Guys when Tools is launched. <br>